Introduction to ERP Systems in Supporting Inventory Audits

 #7.
 Enhanced Forecasting and Demand Planning

 Beyond inventory audits, ERP systems provide tools for better forecasting and demand planning.
-By analyzing historical sales data and seasonality trends, ERP systems for inventory audits help businesses predict future inventory needs accurately.
+By analyzing historical sales data and seasonality trends, it helps businesses predict future inventory needs accurately.
 This helps companies keep stock levels balanced, minimizing the chances of overstocking or running out of inventory, making audits more difficult.

 Accurate demand planning ensures a stable inventory, contributing to a more consistent and predictable audit process.